michaelwknott/michaelwknott.github.io/content/esd-project-07.md

 Title: Monitoring and Prescribing Individualised Conditioning Sessions: Part 7
 Date: 2023-08-14 16:00
+Modified: 2023-08-17 15:00
 Category: ESD
 Tags: projects, esd
 Authors: Michael Knott
 Summary: Implementing a Service Layer to Separate the Domain and presentation Layers
 Status: published

-With the ability to communicate with the [csv file persistence layer](https://michaelwknott.github.io/monitoring-and-prescribing-individualised-conditioning-sessions-part-6.html), the next step in the project was to implement a service layer to make it easier to swap out presentation layers.
+The previous post outlined the implementation of the [csv file persistence layer](https://michaelwknott.github.io/monitoring-and-prescribing-individualised-conditioning-sessions-part-6.html).
+With this in place, the next step in the project was to implement a service layer to make it easier to swap out presentation layers.
 The service layer achieves this by acting as an abstraction between the domain logic and the presentation layer.
 This means the presentation layer will communicate with the service layer to initiate the required domain logic and the service layer will communicate with the persistence layer to retrieve the necessary data.

 ### Creating an In-memory Repository to Test the Service Layer

-To make it easier to test the service layer I created concrete repositories for `FitnessProfile` and `Workout` domain entities.
-Although I currently only require read access to the persistence layer, using `FakeFitnessProfileRepository` and `FakeFitnessProfileRepository` avoids using data from the actual persistence layer (currently csv files).
-This would be more important if I was writing back to the persistence layer as using the production persistence layer for tests has the potential to affect the state of the application.
+To test the service layer I created in-memory concrete repositories for `FitnessProfile` and `Workout` domain entities.
+Using `FakeFitnessProfileRepository` and `FakeWorkoutRepository` whilst testing the service layer avoids using data from the production persistence layer (currently csv files).
+This reduces the chances of negatively affecting the persistence layer when performing read or write operations during tests.
+The fake in-memory repositories are implemented as follows:

     :::python
     from esd.adapters.repository import AbstractRepository